AyrA/crypt/README.md

 - Crypt appends `.cry` to encrypted files filenames and removes it when decrypting.
 - Crypt will not encrypt already encrypted files again.

+*The `.cry` removal at the moment is stupid.
+Crypt will just cut off the last 4 chars of the name.*

 ## Header structure

 The header is structured as this: